 Research projects at the UT School of Social Work are administered through The Center for Social Work Research (CSWR).
 The Center was founded in 1974 to provide an environment that facilitates interdisciplinary, scientifically rigorous research endeavors.
-CSWR has since expanded to a state-wide and nationally recognized research center whose faculty members and researchers are known for their expertise in the areas of substance abuse, child welfare, poverty and welfare reform, domestic violence, mental and behavioral health, and related topics.
+CSWR has since expanded to a nationally recognized research center whose faculty members and researchers are known for their expertise in the areas of substance abuse, child welfare, poverty and welfare reform, domestic violence, mental and behavioral health, and related topics.

-Other institutes at CSWR include the Addiction Research Institute; Child & Family Research Institute; Institute on Domestic Violence and Sexual Assault; Institute for Community Development: US & Abroad; Institute for Grief, Loss, and Family Survival; Institute for Organizational Excellence; Inter-American Institute on Youth Justice; Institute on Restorative Justice and Restorative Dialogue; and The Texas Institute on Excellence in Mental Health.
+Other institutes at CSWR include the Addiction Research Institute; Child & Family Research Institute; Health Behavior Research and Training Institute; Institute for Community Development: US & Abroad; Institute for Grief, Loss, and Family Survival; Institute for Organizational Excellence; Institute on Restorative Justice and Restorative Dialogue, and The Texas Institute on Excellence in Mental Health.